Findability Check

 Common questions

-It checks 6 areas that determine whether people, search engines, and AI can find your business online: Search visibility, AI readiness, Social sharing, Mobile experience, Site structure, and Security.
-These are the on-page signals I look at first when evaluating any business.
+It measures the strength of your signal — the 7 areas that determine whether people, search engines, and AI can find your business online: Search visibility, AI readiness, Social sharing, Mobile experience, Site structure, Accessibility, and Security.
+These are what I look at first when evaluating any business.

 Yes.
 No signup, no email required, no catch.
 I built this because it's the first thing I do when someone asks me to look at their site — and I wanted to make that step available to everyone.